 When the government accidentally employed radicalised Muslims to work with Islamic youth

-The city of Den Haag created an outreach program for Islamic youth which hired youth workers to help integrate the children into the Netherlands and to identify any signs of radicalism.
+The city of The Hague created an outreach program for Islamic youth, which hired youth workers to help integrate the children into the Netherlands and to identify any signs of radicalism.

 Why was the Islamic youth outreach program a Dutch fail?

-Which Dutch Fail did you enjoy the most?
 Got a story of a Dutch fail that we missed?
 Let us know in the comments below!
-In the meantime, if you enjoyed these Dutch fails, check out ‘7 things that the Dutch kind of suck at!’